BestReviews is reader-supported and may earn an affiliate commission. Details

 Pro-level cutting speed and force powers through projects.
-Cuts over 300 varieties of materials including smart papers and vinyl.
-Handles sizes up ot 13 inches wide and up to 12 feet long.
+Cuts over 300 varieties of materials, including vinyl.
+Handles sizes up to 13 inches wide and up to 12 feet long.
 Compatible with 13 specialized tools including embossing and debossing.
 Connects via Bluetooth and USB.

-Some complaints the machine works best with Cricut-branded materials.
+The machine technically works best with Cricut-branded materials.

 Doesn't always cut all the way through on intricate designs or thick materials.
-Not the one for serious crafters.
+Not the best option for serious crafters.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.